-Programme Stage 3 is common to all 3 pathways.
+Programme Stage 3 is common to all 3 fields of nursing.
 The focus of Programme Stage 3 is 'Becoming a Proficient Practitioner'.
-Programme Stage 3 is 28 weeks in duration (including 1-week holiday)
+Programme Stage 3 is undertaken over one academic year.

-- Programme Stage 3 has 2 core theory modules and 1 practice experience module. - Leading and Managing Across Health and Social Care - Dissertation
+Programme Stage 3 has 5 core theory modules and 1 practice module.